 - Be aware of how you stand; many people sit into one hip while they stand which can torque the pelvic bones and joints, leaving one hip higher than the other.
-Stand tall ensuring your pelvis is not tilting too far forward or backwards. - Sit correctly, uncross legs and straighten and lengthen spine.
-Ensure the hips are higher than the knees.
-Use a birthing ball in the evening instead of sitting on a couch.
+Stand tall ensuring your pelvis is not tilting too far forward or backwards. - Sit correctly, uncross legs and straighten and lengthen spine, hips are higher than knees.
+Using a birthing ball in the evening instead of couch!